UniCarmen/EvilCorp2000/README.md

 * Add and delete product discounts
 * Product + Discount Backend Validation
 * Saving and Loading Product Images (path is stored in DB, images in the project as an indermediate step to storing them in a blob storage)
+* Implementation of Identity - Log In, Log Out

 ### Programming concepts included
 * Data is stored in a MS SQL Server DB